AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-client-server-options.md

     * the minimum age of the audit events to export
     * the maximum number of audit events to include in a single file.
 The server generates one or more files, based on this value.
     * the folder where the file will be created.
-This folder is on the forms server.
+This folder is on the Forms Server.
 If the folder path is relative, then it is relative to your application server root directory.
     * the file prefix to use for the audit events files
     * the format of the file, either a comma-separated values (CSV) file that is compatible with Microsoft Excel or an XML file.